I’m sure you heard this question many times before, but here goes.

 No hits.
 Only 2 foul balls

 Only 2 pitches-fastball, changeup No junk

 I taught him how to pitch using sound fundamentals, and good mechanics.
 We play catch every day because he wants to.

 So here’s my question.
 He plays fall league at a large sports facility, and people come over to our game to watch him pitch.
 They all say he has no visible mechanics problems, perfect delivery, and I should find a good coach because he has much potential for his future.
 Come on.
 He’s only 10.
 Am I making a mistake just continuing as we are, and not taking it to this extreme?
 I realize that we are quickly approaching a time where he will need a more knowledgeable coach than me.
 But I’m no dummy.
 I have been to coaches training at the Olympic Training Center at Lake Placid, and a national coach in junior Olympic archery.
 And if we should look for a coach, how do you know who is good?
 Just because someone played ball in college or the minors, doesn’t mean that they are a good coach.
 Youth sports are never lacking in self-proclaimed experts.

 Thanks for listening,

-The only thing I would watch a young man like this that he doesn’t become overly impressed with himself, or that you don’t try to push him up the ladder to fast.
-If he doesn’t think he’s all that great, but in truth he is a great and you got the best accommodations let him be a big fish in a small pond and enjoy success nothing breeds success like success.
-We just can’t have too big of opinion about ourselves because in truth there are a lot of these kind of kids out there and parents in the road of enjoyment and success by trying to create success.
+The only thing I would watch a young man like this that he doesn’t become overly impressed with himself, or that you don’t try to push him up the ladder too fast.
+If he doesn’t think he’s all that great, but in truth, he is great and you got the best accommodations to let him be a big fish in a small pond and enjoy success nothing breeds success like success.
+We just can’t have too big of an opinion about ourselves because in truth there is a lot of this kind of kids out there and parents in the road of enjoyment and success by trying to create success.

 As far as a coach goes yes it’s very difficult, but your best bet to go to the teaching Academy somewhere, and ask for some references of kids that he’s worked with and see what kind of success they have.